Seismology101/Notebook/book/intro.md

 # Introduction ✨

 Hi guys 👋, welcome to seismology notebook.
+This notebook is mainly about my experience and gain in learning seismology, which can be regarded as my scientific notes, and I am glad if it can help you too.
+Enjoy!

-The notebook is mainly about seismology theory and programming in MacOS.
+The notebook is  about seismology theory and programming in MacOS.